 Herbicide resistance is one of the biggest issues facing U.S. farmers.
-Without the use of herbicides to control weeds, North American soybean and corn farmers would lose half their crop, costing them approximately $43 billion every year, according to the Weed Science Society of America.
+Without the use of herbicides to control weeds, North American soybean and corn farmers would lose half their crop, costing them approximately $43 billion every year.1

 Many farmers now realize that managing existing herbicide-resistant weeds and preventing the development of new ones requires complex weed-management strategies.
 Farmers must adopt weed-management practices that lessen the impact of herbicide-resistant weeds and protect current and future herbicide technologies.
 A diversified weed-management plan that includes using multiple herbicide sites of action and non-chemical controls – like cover crops, tillage and hand weeding – keeps weeds under control and stewards herbicide technology.

 Safeguarding existing technology is crucial to weed-management.
-It’s been more than a decade since any significant new herbicide chemistries were established, and no new sites of action are under development.
-Because herbicides take an average of 11 years to create and herbicide chemistries cost an average of $286 million to bring to market, that’s unlikely to change reports CropLife America.
-Maintaining the effectiveness of current products is critical to farmers’ success.
+It’s been more than a decade since any significant new herbicide chemistries were established, and crop protection providers have not announced that any new sites of action are under development.
+Because herbicides take an average of 11 years to create, and herbicide chemistries cost an average of $286 million to bring to market, that’s unlikely to change.2 Maintaining the effectiveness of current products is critical to farmers’ success.

 Why the Checkoff Cares

 Herbicide-resistant weeds cost soybean farmers time and money, impacting their profitability.
 The soy checkoff encourages farmers to adopt best-management practices to preserve crop-protection technologies and enhance the overall sustainability of the U.S. soy crop.